oneapi-src/oneAPI-samples/DirectProgramming/DPC++FPGA/Tutorials/Features/kernel_args_restrict/README.md

   - *144.00 clock cycles Load Operation (kernel_args_restrict.cpp: 74 > accessor.hpp: 945)*
   - *42.00 clock cycles Store Operation (kernel_args_restrict.cpp: 74)*

-The first bullet (and its sub-bullets) tell you that there is memory dependency between the load and store operations in the loop.
+The first bullet (and its sub-bullets) tells you that memory dependency exists between the load and store operations in the loop.
 This is the conservative pointer aliasing memory dependency described earlier.
 The second bullet shows you the estimated latencies for the load and store operations (note that these are board-dependent).
 The sum of these two latencies (plus 1) is the II of the loop.

 Next, look at the loop details of the *KernelArgsRestrict* kernel.
 You will notice that the *Details* pane doesn't show a memory dependency.
 The usage of the `[[intel::kernel_args_restrict]]` attribute allowed the compiler to schedule a new iteration of the for-loop every cycle since it knows that accesses to `in` and `out` will never alias.